-However, physical and social collaboration remains at the heart of creative knowledge-sharing that builds value for many organizations.
-The modern office is as relevant as ever, providing a flexible and a stimulating environment.
-I am text block.
-Click edit button to change this text.
+However, physical and social collaboration remains at the heart of creative knowledge-sharing that builds value for many organisations.
+The modern office is as relevant as ever, providing a flexible and stimulating environment.

 Connectivity with public transport is vital and prime commercial developments can occupy constrained inner city sites adjacent to, or even above, transportation infrastructure.
 Nova Victoria and 21 Moorfields, London are good examples with Nova forming part of the Victoria LUL upgrade works and future access from the planned Crossrail line.
 21 Moorfields sits above Moorgate station with architectural expression given to the braced arch structural form that spans 55m over the platforms.
 Piled foundations up to 2.4m diameter are installed within the existing retained station masonry.

 Mixed-use developments are increasingly common with commercial functions integrating with ground plane retail and upper level residential or hotel functions.
 Recent examples include 10 Broadway, Victoria, which vertically stacks retail, office and residential above a common basement with column grid transitions to follow function.
 King Street Wharf in Sydney is a mixed-use harbourfront development that incorporated transport connections via road, coach and ferry into the overall commercial precinct.